robin-bosch/CI_PP2_TO-DO-App/README.md

 ### Structure

 The structure is very simple.
 It is a Single Page Application with modals that pop up if user input is required.
 The top of the page allows the user to access the user settings and create new tasks.
 The main page is structured in the task list and task overview.
+There is a small section at the bottom, to subscribe to the newsletter and visit the github repository.

 #### Task list